 That’s not how LinkedIn is supposed to work.

 Look, there’s nothing wrong with a little bit of self-promotion.
 I do it myself.
-And, when you “like” someone else’s posts, you are helping to proliferate content.
+And, when you like, share, or repost someone else’s content, you are helping to proliferate it.
 That’s great.
-But, how about sharing a tip or two and generating a few likes of your own?
+But, how about sharing a tip or two and generating a few shares of your own?

-You see, you’re missing a huge opportunity to really shine in front of your peers.
-There’s a lot that you know that most of us don’t know.
+You see, you’re missing a huge opportunity to really shine in front of your network and those beyond it.
+You have a wealth of knowledge that most of us don’t have.
 You are the only one in the world with your perspective.
 So, why not share it?
-How about a provocative question to start a discussion?
-There’s no reason why you can’t join the dialogue and help shape it.
+How about a helpful tip or provocative question to start a meaningful discussion?
+There’s a lot going on out there and no reason why you can’t join the dialogue or, perhaps, help shape it.

 LinkedIn provides one of the best opportunities to bring awareness to your business or organization.
 But, if there’s no, “What’s in it for me?” from our perspective, you’ve missed the mark of how LinkedIn works.
-Your posts read like commercials, and, guess what?
-We’re tuning out.
+Your posts read like commercials, and guess what?
+We’re tuning out and scrolling past you.

 We don’t want to just hear from you.
 We want to learn from you.